|

 the zeppelins was the natural successor to the ocean liner.

-be the first of a fleet of airships plying the skies of the
+first of a fleet of airships plying the skies of the world.

 Even today the Hindenburg remains the largest